quasarframework/icongenie/README.md

 If you change the image, the settings in `quasar.extensions.json` (like e.g. the background color) or the dev/build mode, this extension will be triggered and rebuild your assets in the appropriate place.
 Don't forget to check the results and commit them.

+### Intermediary Folder
+The icon-factory makes an intermediary folder in your project folder at `/.icon-factory` to host the images when you switch between dev and build.
+If you haven't changed the source icon, these will merely be copied to the right destination folders.

 ### Special notes about Cordova (iOS and Android only)